ahmadrosid/hl/rules.md

 ```

 #### 3. hashtag_comment
-This register will parse one line string when the starting char is `#`, the lexer will stop when is reach the string `*/`.
+This register will parse one line string when the starting char is `#`, the lexer will stop when is reach the new line `\n`.
 ```bash
 # This is comment.
 This is not valid comment.